Last Updated on May 1, 2023

 When choosing lettuce from the grocery store, including romaine lettuce, avoid any products that are damaged or bruised (source: CDC).
 Also, make sure you store your lettuce in the fridge as soon as possible after purchase.

 But what about eating lettuce when you are dining out or getting carry-out?
-Since you cannot be sure that lettuce on sandwiches, salads, and other items purchased from restaurants has been adequately washed, it is best to avoid lettuce at restaurants if you want to avoid all risk of food poisoning.
+Since you cannot be sure that lettuce on sandwiches, salads, and other items purchased from restaurants has been adequately washed, it is best to avoid lettuce at restaurants if you want to avoid all risks of food poisoning.

 However, as long as you thoroughly wash it, your romaine lettuce is safe to consume as long as it has not been recalled, of course.